 However, SRE approaches contribute to the security requirements assurance, some approaches have strong emphasis while others have not explicitly highlighted it as a distinct phase.
 Among the SRE approaches STRIDE threat modelling [25], secure tropos, abuse frames, SecureUML, UMLsec, misuse case modelling, and CLASP all are focusing on security concerns but does not highlight assurance explicitly as distinct phase [1, 34, 17].
 While SQUARE, SREP, MORSE, SecReq, ISO/IEC 27001, and NIST security standard documents explicitly highlight the assurance as distinct phase.
 While most security requirements engineering (SRE) methodologies inherently involve some level of assurance for security requirements, it's important to note that the term "assurance" might not always be explicitly used in all methodologies.
-However, the concepts of validation, verification, testing, and implemented.
+However, the concepts of validation, verification, testing, and implementation oversight often align with the idea of ensuring security requirements are effectively implemented.
 As such, it's challenging to identify methodologies that completely exclude assurance altogether.
 In essence, SRE approaches might not all explicitly label a "security requirement assurance" phase, but the core principles of these methodologies inherently contribute to the assurance of security requirements.